kubeshop/tracetest-cloud-charts/docs/install-production-cluster.md

 ## External Services

-Tracetest requires two databases to operate
+Tracetest requires two databases to operate: PostgreSQL and MongoDB.
+You can use managed services or run them in-cluster.

 ### PostgreSQL